compulsively/I_like_my_work/README.md

 4. Use `document-output-lite` for PRDs, feature notes, and acceptance criteria.
 5. Use `prototype-output-lite` for page structures, prototype briefs, and prototype prompts.
 6. Use `page-extraction-lite` to turn screenshots or page notes into structured page docs.
+7. Use `meeting-insight-lite` to turn meeting notes, transcripts, or stakeholder feedback into decisions, action items, concerns, and follow-up wording.
+8. Use `backend-admin-design-lite` for admin console pages, list/detail/form pages, configuration modules, permissions, logs, import/export rules, and backend handoff notes.
-7. Use `general-audit-lite` to check whether a work output roughly meets expectations.
+9. Use `general-audit-lite` to check whether a work output roughly meets expectations.
-8. Use `workspace-maintenance-lite` for indexes, archive candidates, cleanup candidates, and history records.
+10. Use `workspace-maintenance-lite` for indexes, archive candidates, cleanup candidates, and history records.

 ## Boundary